Suspect in May stabbing arrested Monday

-A suspect in a stabbing that occured in late May was arrested on Monday.
+A suspect in a stabbing that occurred in late May was arrested on Monday.

 The alleged suspect in the incident has been identified as Geriquez Lowery, 31, of Temple.